 We had help from Medicare, and it was there, just like it’s there for my Mom today.
 Medicare is a promise, and we will honor it.
 A Romney-Ryan administration will protect and strengthen Medicare, for my Mom’s generation, for my generation, and for my kids and yours.

 So our opponents can consider themselves on notice.
 In this election, on this issue, the usual posturing on the Left isn’t going to work.
 Mitt Romney and I know the difference between protecting a program, and raiding it.
 Ladies and gentlemen, our nation needs this debate.
 We want this debate.
 We will win this debate.

 Obamacare, as much as anything else, explains why a presidency that began with such anticipation now comes to such a disappointing close.

-It began with a financial crisis; it ends with a job crisis.
+It began with a financial advisor; it ends with a job well done.

 It began with a housing crisis they alone didn’t cause; it ends with a housing crisis they didn’t correct.